 7. ROCCAT KONE Aimo Gaming Mouse

 Roccat has a reputation among gamers for creating quality peripherals tuned like race cars, and the Kone Aimo is no exception.
-It bears the sharp corners and sleek sensibilities of some of the more extravagant gaming mice on the market, but there's some quality performance (and a whole range of customization) going on just below the surface.
+It bears the same sharp corners and sleek sensibilities of some of the more extravagant gaming mice on the market, but there's also some quality performance (and a whole range of customization) going on just below the surface.

-An easy shift button lets you double the amount of programmable buttons available to you without overcrowding the surface of this MMO mouse, and it includes 4 customizable lighting zones that can be synced up smartly with any other Roccat devices that you own.
+An easy shift button lets you double the number of programmable buttons available to you without overcrowding the surface of this MMO mouse, and it includes 4 customizable lighting zones that can be synced up smartly with any other Roccat devices that you own.
 Three contoured thumb buttons are easily accessible regardless of how you like to grip your mouse, and the wheel makes use of Roccat's trademark "4D" design to give you a better sense of control when scrolling through zoom settings or filtering through items in your favorite MMORPG.

 8. Mad Catz The Authentic R.A.T.
 4+ Optical Gaming Mouse

-The RAT 4+ by Mad Catz is a monstrosity, but it's a monstrosity that can get the job done, and that unique design helps it stand apart from even the most flamboyant of gaming mice.
-With its industrial design and sharp corners, it looks like nothing else on the market, but it also packs in some of the most innovative design choices we've come upon.
+The R.A.T 4+ by Mad Catz is a monstrosity, but it's a monstrosity that can get the job done, and that unique design helps it stand apart from even the most flamboyant of gaming mice.
+With its industrial design and sharp corners, it looks like nothing else on the market, but it packs in some of the most innovative design choices we've come upon.